xiix0/scam/README.md

-You have a strong desire for a home and your family interests come first.
+You will soon meet a person who will play an important role in your life.